5 Turkey Butchering Tips

 Turkey butchering tip #1: Think out your plan of action for dispatching.

 With chickens, my oldest grabs a chicken, holds it upside down by both feet and brings it to the kill cone.

 But chickens are much smaller than turkeys.

-In the end, when it came to dispatching, it was me who gathered the turkeys from the coop.
+When it came to dispatching turkeys our first year, it was me who gathered the turkeys from the coop.
 Why?
 Because they knew me as food lady, they liked me, and stayed calm.
 (Farm life is rough, yo.
 The circle of life.)
 I stood over them and gave them a big bear hug from above, making sure I had their wings pinned in with my arms.
 Then I carried them out of the coop.

 Turkeys. are. heavy.